-The Sensory Cubbie in Coolock Library and the sensory box items were provided by national sensory funding and Dormant Account Funding by The Department of Rural and Community Development.
+The Sensory Cubbies in Cabra, Coolock and Walkinstown Library and the sensory box items were provided by national sensory funding and Dormant Account Funding by The Department of Rural and Community Development.

 The C-Pen is now available to borrow from five of our branches.
-People with dyslexia, aphasia or other reading difficulties, people learning a new language or with vision problems may find these pens useful for home, study or work.
+People with dyslexia, aphasia or other reading difficulties, people learning a new language or with a visual impairment may find these pens useful for home, study or work.
 The pen reads text aloud with a natural speaking voice.

-The Fact Factory is a magazine with assistive technology that aims to benefit visually impaired children, children with dyslexia and those who struggle to read (aged 7 – 11).
+The Fact Factory is a magazine with assistive technology that aims to benefit visually impaired children, children with dyslexia and those who are finding learning to read challenging (aged 7 – 11).